 Clears the Barcode tickle.

-Determines time limit extension eligibility decision based on available information if the adult recipient/ineligible parent doesn't show up for the time limit extension appointment.
+Determines TLE eligibility decision based on available information if the adult recipient doesn't show up for the TLE appointment.
 Please see 3.6.1.16 Time Limit Extension Decisions- Step-by-step guide for the complete process.

-When the adult recipient/ineligible parent offers additional evidence before their case closes, the WFSSS/WFPS:
+When the adult recipient offers additional evidence before their case closes, WF Staff:

-Documents the adult recipient/ineligible parent contact and type of new evidence received in the eJAS time limit note type.
+Documents the adult recipient contact and type of new evidence received in the eJAS time limit note type.

-Uses the IRP (or a Missing Verification for Interview (0023-01) pend letter for ineligible parents) to request additional information within 10 days, or no later than the last day of the adult recipient/ineligible parent’s 60th month.
+Uses the IRP to request additional information within 10 calendar days, or no later than the last day of the adult recipient’s 60th month.

-Schedules an appointment if the adult recipient/ineligible parent wants to meet and discuss the updated information.
+Schedules an appointment if the adult recipient wants to meet and discuss the updated information.

-Uses the new medical evidence to determine eligibility for a time limit hardship extension.
+Uses the new medical evidence to determine eligibility for a TLE.

-Makes the decision based on existing information in the case if the adult recipient/ineligible parent fails to provide new evidence by the required date.
+Makes the decision based on existing information in the case if the adult recipient fails to provide new evidence by the required date.

-Uses the eJAS time limit tool to determine eligibility for a time limit extension and document the decision.
+Uses the eJAS TLE tool to determine eligibility for an extension and document the decision.
 Please see 3.6.1.16 Time Limit Extension Decisions- Step-by-step guide for the complete process.

 After the supervisory review, the WFPS/WFSSS completes the TLE tool and prints and translates the eJAS time limit decision letter, as needed (adding any needed details per the Time Limit Hardship Extension chart).

-When a former adult recipient/ineligible parent states they qualify for a time limit extension after their case closes, they need to reapply.
-The WFPS/WFSSS uses the application process and:
+When a former adult recipient states they qualify for a TLE after their case closes, they will need to reapply.
+WF Staff uses the application process and:

-Completes a family violence screening along with the time limit interview and the intake interview.
+Completes a family violence screening along with the TLE review and intake interview.

-Discusses the living situation to determine if there are housing barriers for the adult recipient/ineligible parent.
+Discusses the living situation to determine if there are housing barriers for the adult recipient.

-Approves (if documentation is available and meets the TLE hardship criteria.)
+Approves (if documentation is available and meets the TLE criteria.)

-If the adult recipient/ ineligible parent doesn't qualify for a time limit extension, follow the WFHB section 3.6.1.16.
+If the adult recipient doesn't qualify for a TLE, follow the WFHB section 3.6.1.16.

-After the supervisor/designee reviews, and agrees with the denial, the WFPS/WFSSS denies the time limit extension tool in eJAS.
+After the supervisor/designee reviews, and agrees with the denial, the WFPS/WFSSS denies the TLE in the eJAS TLE tool.

-If the adult recipient/ineligible parent’s case is terminated for another reason and the recipient/ineligible parent was eligible for an extension, review to ensure they still meets the extension criteria.
-Another eJAS time limit tool completion is not needed.
+If the adult recipient’s case is terminated for another reason and the recipient was eligible for an extension, review to ensure they still meet the extension criteria.
+Completion of another eJAS TLE tool is not needed.

-Determines eligibility for Pregnant Woman’s Assistance (PWA) if the parent is pregnant.
+Determines eligibility for PWA if the parent is pregnant.

-Gives them a pending letter for any information needed to determine financial, disability and time limit extension eligibility.
-Complete the CE if the adult recipient/ineligible parent is likely to qualify for TANF, including those the WFPS/WFSSS expects to meet the time limit extension criteria.
+Gives them a pending letter for any information needed to determine financial, disability and TLE eligibility.

-Uses WorkFirst support services, categories 34 (testing/diagnostic) and/or 37 (medical exams/services) or Washington Apple Health (if services are available in the area) to pay for necessary medical evidence for recipient/ineligible parents as described in WFHB 6.6, Disabilities, How do I pay for medical evidence.
+Completes the comprehensive evaluation using the Pathway Development Tool if the adult recipient is likely to qualify for TANF, including those WF Staff expect to meet the TLE criteria.

-See section 3.6.1.6 for ineligible parents.
+Uses WorkFirst support services, categories 34 (testing/diagnostic) and/or 37 (medical exams/services) or Washington Apple Health (if services are available in the area) to pay for necessary medical evidence for recipients as described in WFHB 6.6, Disabilities, How do I pay for medical evidence.

-If adult recipient/ineligible parents claiming mental or physical health issues don’t qualify for a time limit extension with current medical evidence, refer adult recipient/ineligible parent to a disability specialist for the Sequential Evaluation Process (SEP) for TANF TLE.
+If adult recipient claiming mental or physical health issues don’t qualify for a TLE with current medical evidence, refer adult recipient to a disability specialist for the Sequential Evaluation Process (SEP) for TANF TLE.

-The WFPS/WFSSS follows the TLE supervisor/designee process in 3.6.1.16 and denies the extension in the eJAS time limit tool.
+The WFPS/WFSSS follows the TLE supervisor/designee process in 3.6.1.16 and denies the extension in the eJAS TLE tool.